KOlofinmoyin/deploying-backend-with-heroku-sample/README.md

-## Deploying a Back-end with Heroku
+## Deploying a Back-end with Heroku - Lipsum
 Hello!
 This GitHub repo is intended to be used with the article [Deploying a Back-end with Heroku](https://www.codecademy.com/articles/deploying-a-back-end-with-heroku).

 Make sure to follow the steps as outlined in the article to see how to use Heroku for your deployment needs!